keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 For more information, see
 [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

-For Tasks generated for applications running in Kubernetes, Keptn populates a `KEPTN_CONTEXT` variable containing a set of parameters that correlate a task to a specific stage, cluster or application.
+For Tasks generated for applications running in Kubernetes, Keptn populates a `KEPTN_CONTEXT` environment variable containing a set of parameters that correlate a task to a specific stage, cluster or application.